 The first thing to do is verify the PSU has a high enough wattage rating to meet the power demands of the different components of your PC, including CPU, GPU, monitor, etc.

-If not, it’s best to get a new PSU with a higher wattage rating.
+If not, getting a new PSU with a higher wattage rating is best.

-Also, PSU fans will gather dust over time, so you should make a schedule to clean it at least twice a year.
+Also, PSU fans will gather dust over time, so you should schedule to clean it at least twice a year.

 After that, a few simple sweeps from a dust blower or electric duster should do the trick.